M-Chal/TechnicalTest/README.md

 To run the code please clone the repo.
 Then run npm install Followed by npm run dev to run the dev server

+Live version can be accessed here: https://websitefortestingstuff.com/ Please note: the ISR isn't perfect and typically needs a refresh after submitting new data.
+This is something I would aim to fix as a priority given more time.

 ## My idea for this technical test

 So I wanted to take the spec and take it to another level by not only designing and creating the backend